section-engineering-education/engineering-education/content/articles/the-basics-to-making-your-web-application-work-offline/index.md

 #### Offline data storage
 When building a web application that supports offline mode, data is stored in the browser.
 The following are the main data storage tools employed:
 - **IndexedDB:** This is also termed as Indexed Database API.
 It is used for making data available to the client-side of the application in offline mode.
 Your application should not allow HTTPS calls to avoid failure in offline mode.
 - **Service workers:** These tools work as proxies for the client-side of applications.
-When clients make network requests, ServiceWorkers intercept them and send responses to the clients.
+When clients make network requests, Service workers intercept them and send responses to the clients.
 Offline mode does not depend on networks.
 In this mode, downloaded data is stored in an offline cache.
 Service workers fetch cached responses from the offline cache and send them to the clients.

 The following diagram shows the lifecycle of the service workers.